davefoxy/ListPaginator/README.md

 }
 ```

-Our sample manages pagination by taking an incrementing page index.
+Our imaginary API endpoint manages pagination by taking an incrementing page index.

 We instantiate ListPaginator, informing it of the root `Shop` response type and the individual item types (in this case, `Product`) and which property within `Shop` to find our `Product`s like so: